 Welcome to a record of the presentations made to our chapter.
 Presenting our history and philosophy is a growing process.
 Each link will take you to the overview of that speaker.

-Beginning with the October, 2021 presentation, the link will take you directly to the YouTube video of that presentation if one is available.
+Beginning in October, 2021, the speaker’s introduction will contain the direct YouTube link when one is available.
 Otherwise there is a note of who spoke and handout links if available.

 2024 Chapter Presentations